03

 NATURAL-BORN LEADERS

-To bolster our conservation efforts in Tasmania, Colossal has assembled the Tasmania Thylacine Advisory Committee, a board of qualified, indigenous individuals with diverse backgrounds, years of expertise and direct involvement with the community itself.
-The Committee’s main objective is to provide input on Colossal’s local conservation efforts for species like the Tasmanian Devil and aid in the development of a Thylacine rewilding program.
+To bolster our conservation efforts in Tasmania, Colossal has assembled the Tasmania thylacine Advisory Committee, a board of qualified, indigenous individuals with diverse backgrounds, years of expertise and direct involvement with the community itself.
+The Committee’s main objective is to provide input on Colossal’s local conservation efforts for species like the Tasmanian devil and aid in the development of a thylacine rewilding program.

-The Committee—which consists of cultural, commercial, government and community leaders in Tasmania—meets to discuss the feasibility, concerns and needs of the public in regards to the safe and successful reintroduction of species like the extinct Thylacine and extant Tasmanian Devil.
+The Committee—which consists of cultural, commercial, government and community leaders in Tasmania—meets to discuss the feasibility, concerns and needs of the public in regards to the safe and successful reintroduction of species like the extinct thylacine and extant Tasmanian devil.
 Conversations center around updates from Colossal related to genomics research, biodiversity, environmental restoration and the sustained wellness of the Tasmanian community.
 Together, we will work together to reach ethical conservation, de-extinction and rewilding milestones for Tasmania's cornerstone species.

 Learn More About